This fifth edition of Society at a Glance: Asia/Pacific provides an overview of social

 helps economies identify where they can learn from the experience of other countries.

 Chapter 1 introduces this volume and provides readers with a guide to help them interpret

-context, self-sufficiency, equity, health and social cohesion.
+into five chapters: general context, self-sufficiency, equity, health and social cohesion.

 Each chapter holds five indicators, but the health chapter includes an additional

 indicator to illustrate recent trends in cases and deaths related to the COVID-19